Marina Information

 http://www.essexmarina.co.uk/

-The charges here work out at £2.00 per metre per night and there is 24-hour access.
-All normal Marina facilities are available here with water and electricity on the pontoons, toilets and showers ashore.
+The charges here in 2019 were £2.26 per metre per night and we are awaiting their prices for 2022, there is 24-hour access and bookings are taken.
+All normal Marina facilities are available here with water and electricity (charged on metred usage if lengthy stay) on the pontoons, toilets, showers and laundrette ashore.
 For the boat petrol and diesel are available from the fuel barge at the western end of the pontoons, there is a 70 tonne travel lift and a 100 tonne slipway.
-New chandlers are on site from April and Calor gas is available.
-Mooring prices could increase very slightly come April 2010.
+New chandlers are on site from April and Calor gas & Camping gaz 907 is available.

 This Marina has recently been purchased by a company that specialises in selling powerboats, and is used as a showcase for their products.